 Violent criminal acts are often linked to organised crime and not directed at foreigners.
 There have been several violent attacks against foreigners with one fatal attack.

 Credit card fraud is common.
-Care should be taken to protect credit cards and PIN numbers at all times.
+Care should be taken to protect credit cards and PINsat all times.
 You should try to keep your credit card in sight during transactions.

 Money and valuables